 Dry and wet risers are fixed fire fighting systems, used by the Fire Service in the event of a fire.
 Dry risers are generally found in buildings between 18 and 50m in height.
 However, buildings less than 18m in height, may also have dry risers.
 Any buildings over 50m in height will have a wet riser installed.

-It is crucial that these systems are in good working order at all times and their location clearly signed as they are used by the Fire Service to direct water to the fire quickly and effectively.
+It is crucial that these riser systems are in good working order at all times and that their location clearly signed as they are used by the Fire Service to direct water to the fire quickly and effectively.

 Adena Fire will ensure that your systems comply with BS9990:2015.

 A dry riser is a system of pipework and valves running through the height of a building, allowing the Fire Service to deliver water to a fire located on any level of a building.
 They are generally found in buildings over 18m in height.